Patreon/platform-documentation/source/includes/_oauth_v2.md

 campaigns.members | Provides read access to data about a campaign’s members.
 See the /members endpoint documentation for details about what data is available.
 Also allows the same information to be sent via webhooks created by your client. campaigns.members[email] | Provides read access to the member’s email.
 Also allows the same information to be sent via webhooks created by your client. campaigns.members.address | Provides read access to the member’s address, if an address was collected in the pledge flow.
-Also allows the same information to be sent via webhooks created by your client.
+Also allows the same information to be sent via webhooks created by your client. campaigns.posts | Provides read access to the posts on a campaign.

 ## Using APIv2 with APIv1